abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

    ![](media/upd-2dgn49.png)

-1. Run the below mentioned command to build and host the carts locally.
+1. Run the below-mentioned command to build and host the carts locally.

    ```pwsh
    dotnet build